 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English speaking National Escort (if your group is 10 or more passengers) or Local Guides
+- English speaking National Escorts (if your group is 10 or more passengers) or Local Guides

-- Cambodia & Vietnam visa fees for Australian passport holders
+- Cambodia & Vietnam visa fees for Australian passport holders (please see visa section below for further information)

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

-The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, tipping, early check in or late checkout and other items not specified on the itinerary.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.